Joeffison/glow-squid/wind_farm_service/README.md

 4. The management commands could easily extend a class with all the methods to import the models and have a mapping ("csv column" to "model fields") to deserialize the input.

+5. Typically, the import commands would not import the IDs to avoid problems with the auto generated IDs mechanism.
+For the sake of the demo, I opted to keep it.

-5. Add more human-readable errors specially to the import command
+6. Add more human-readable errors specially to the import command

-6. Add tests (I would have otherwise created them during development time but it was not possible in such a short time to deliver )
+7. Add tests (I would have otherwise created them during development time but it was not possible in such a short time to deliver )